There are many types of non-Hodgkin lymphoma (NHL). These cancers are most often classified based on:

-The cancer cells of this lymphoma are very young lymphocytes called lymphoblasts.
+The cancer cells of LBL are very young lymphocytes called lymphoblasts.
 They are the same cells as those seen in acute lymphoblastic leukemia (ALL) in children.
 In fact, if more than 25% of the bone marrow is made up of lymphoblasts, the disease is classified and treated as ALL instead of lymphoma.

 Burkitt lymphoma is named after the doctor who first described it in African children.
 In certain parts of Africa, Burkitt lymphoma accounts for nearly all childhood NHL and over half of all childhood cancers.
 In African children this lymphoma usually develops in the jaw or other facial bones.

 Burkitt lymphomas in other parts of the world, including the United States, most often start in the abdomen (belly).
 Typically, a child will develop a large tumor in the abdomen that can sometimes block the bowels (intestines).
 This can cause belly pain, nausea, and vomiting.
 Burkitt lymphoma can also sometimes start in the neck or tonsils, or rarely in other parts of the body.

 This lymphoma develops from mature forms of B lymphocytes (B cells).
 It can spread quickly to other organs, including the surface of the brain or inside the brain.
 It is one of the fastest growing cancers known, so it needs to be diagnosed and treated quickly.

 A similar type of lymphoma, sometimes called Burkitt-like lymphoma or non-Burkitt lymphoma, also shares some features with diffuse large B-cell lymphoma (described below) when seen under the microscope.

 This type of lymphoma accounts for about 15% to 20% of childhood NHL.
 It starts in mature forms of B cells, and it can grow almost anywhere in the body.
 DLBCL tends to occur more often in older children and teens than among younger children.